Trilogy-Dominicana/PL-Admin/README.md

 pladmin wc2db [options]
 ```

-`compile`: Look for invalid packages and try to compile it.
+`compile`: Look for invalid objects and try to compile it.
 ```sh
 # usage
 pladmin compile